astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

 ## Troubleshooting
 - In case of an issue, consult the following steps to properly troubleshoot the issue:
     - Ensure the back-end and front-end are both running properly (see the Starting/Stopping System Operations section for more detail).
+    - Ensure that the database has been restored correctly (see the Starting/Stopping System Operations section under the "Database" tab for more detail)
     - In case of an issue with the Request Access form:
         - Ensure the entire form is filled out properly before submission.
         - Check the appsettings.json file (dotnet/Portal/Portal/appsettings.json) to ensure 'Enabled' is set to 'true'.